Guide

 Hybrid Exchange: the dual-codebase problem

-This forces two authentication flows, two API surfaces, and two sets of error handling in the same application.
-The Nylas platform handles this routing internally -- it detects whether a mailbox is cloud or on-prem and uses the appropriate protocol.
+This dual-protocol split forces two authentication flows (Azure AD OAuth for Graph, NTLM or Kerberos for on-prem EWS), two API surfaces, and two sets of error handling in the same application.
+The Nylas platform handles this routing internally -- it detects whether a mailbox is cloud or on-prem and uses the appropriate protocol without code changes.

 Migration checklist